February 28, 2023 at 11:59 p.m. (Application opens December 13)

 - Must be in good academic and disciplinary standing to apply

-- Faculty/staff members may submit no more than two student projects/year across all divisions (biological sciences, humanities, physical sciences, social sciences and interdisciplinary).
+- Faculty/staff members may support no more than two student projects/year across all divisions (biological sciences, arts and humanities, physical sciences, social sciences and interdisciplinary).

-- Students may not apply for the Hilldale/Holstrom and the Sophomore Research Fellowship in the same year.
+- Students may not apply for the Hilldale/Holstrom and the Sophomore Research Fellowship for the same project in the same year.

-- Previous student recipients of a Sophomore award may not apply for a second award of the same type.
+- Previous student recipients of a Sophomore award may not apply again.

 A selection committee will review all proposals.